WELCOME TO THE WILLAMETTE ANXIETY CLINIC

 Allie Labrousse, MA, LPC Intern, is an independent practitioner.

 Supervised by: Kimberly Wisotzke, Ph.D, and Sarah McKay, PsyD.

 JENNY LABROUSSE, MA, LPC INTERN

 Specializing in Evidence-Based Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP) for the treatment of anxiety disorders, she has a passion for helping others overcome their anxieties and fears.
+She also has a specialty in Cognitive Processing Therapy (CPT) for PTSD.
 She graduated with her Masters in Clinical Mental Health Counseling from George Fox University, a CACREP accredited program, and has experiencing working in an outpatient counseling agency setting.